Zheng-Meng/Dynamical-Systems-Control-with-Machine-Learning/README.md

 <img src='figures/controlled_attractor.png' width='700'>
 </p>

 On the left is the plot from the start, and on the right is after removing the unstable beginning part, showing the long-term stable control.
 The RC successfully tracks the periodic orbit, although there are small deviations that are not obvious in the previous plot.
-Finally we made it!
+(Finally we made it!)

 <h3>More information</h3>

-You can do more tests, such as longer or shorter periodic orbits, or control it to some unstable steady states, and more, to futher validate the performance.
+- You can do more tests, such as longer or shorter periodic orbits, or control it to some unstable steady states, and more, to futher validate the performance.

-To improve the performance, one should optimize the hyperparameters of RC, as they are vital to the result, as shown [here](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).
+- Here I did not optimize the hyperparameters.
+To improve the performance, one should optimize them for RC, as they are vital to the result, as shown [here](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).

-It is also worth noting that one problem existing in many papers (and also shown here) is that the control signals often need to be sufficiently large to achieve good performance.
+- It is also worth noting that one problem existing in many papers (and also shown here) is that the control signals often need to be sufficiently large to achieve good performance.
 However, in many real scenarios, our available energy is limited.
-Thus, how to use as little control energy as possible while still achieving satisfactory control is an interesting topic for future work.
+Thus, how to use as little control energy as possible while still achieving satisfactory control is an interesting topic.

+- (Future space) There are also many other interesting topics in my mind, but I am currently tired to write them down.

 <h3>Citation</h3>